vuejs/awesome-vue/README.md

   - [vue-truncate-filter](https://github.com/imcvampire/vue-truncate-filter) by [@imcvampire](https://github.com/imcvampire) - A Vue filter that simplifies how to truncate string.
   - [vur-tag-list](https://github.com/imcvampire/vue-tag-list) by [@imcvampire](https://github.com/imcvampire) - A Vue filter that simplifies how to print a list of tag from array.
   - [vue-cordova ★3](https://github.com/kartsims/vue-cordova): Vue plugin to bind Cordova events and access Cordova plugins' data
+  - [vue-drag-and-drop-list](https://github.com/Alex-fun/vue-drag-and-drop-list): Vue directives for modifying lists with the HTML5 drag & drop API.
+  - [vue-popup-mixin](https://github.com/myronliu347/vue-popup-mixin) a vue mixin for easy create popup vue components

 - #### SEO

-  - [vue-head ★35](https://github.com/ktquez/vue-head) - Manager the meta information of the head tag, a simple and easy way
+  - [vue-head ★97](https://github.com/ktquez/vue-head) - Manager the meta information of the head tag, a simple and easy way
   - [vue-helmet ★17](https://github.com/miaolz123/vue-helmet) : Like [react-helmet](https://github.com/nfl/react-helmet), a HTML head manager for Vue, edit the page title easily.
 By [@miaolz123](https://github.com/miaolz123)

 - #### Talks